crane-cloud/documentation/cranecloud/docs/index.md

 ![](/img/getstarted.png)

-## Documentation Overview
+## Documentation overview

-- `QuickStart` - Steps to quickly get you to deploy an application.
 - `Authentication` - Dive deeper in SignUp, LogIn and Password Reset.
 - `Projects` - Explore possibilities of Creation, Updating, Deleting and project billing.
 - `Applications` - Guidelines on how to deploy various applications.
 - `Databases` - Guide on how to create and access a database.
+- `Crane Cloud CLI Client` - Explore our powerful command-line tool that enables seamless interaction with Crane Cloud services.
 - `Monitoring` - Insights on how to best understand the project and application metrics.
 - `Learning Tools` - Includes the Self Managed GitLab.